janusmiracle/fanyi/docs/info.md

 Model checkpoints and translations are outputted to `dugong/data/<name>`.

 ## Translations
-For translation, use the translate script.
+For translation, use the `poetry run translate` script.
 Provide a file or directory of files to be translated:
 ```
 $ poetry run translate --help
 usage: translate [-h] [--files FILES] [--name NAME] [--source SOURCE] [--target TARGET] [--file-limit FILE_LIMIT]